DeterminateSystems/riff/README.md

 which openssl
 # The path should look like this:
 # /nix/store/f3xbf94zykbh6drw6wfg9hdrfgwrkck7-openssl-1.1.1q-bin/bin/openssl
-# This means that riff is using the Nix-provided openssl
+# This means that Riff is using the Nix-provided openssl

 # Build the project
 cargo build